Who got the most nods? The complete list of 2026 Oscar nominations

 - Bugonia

-- Producers: Ed Guiney & Andrew Lowe, Yorgos Lanthimos, Emma Stone and Lars Knudsen
+- Producers: Ed Guiney, Andrew Lowe, Yorgos Lanthimos, Emma Stone and Lars Knudsen

 - F1